 Our Favorite Downtowns: Ridgewood

-The Town and Country Apothecary in Ridgewood.
+The Town and Country Apothecary in Ridgewood, NJ.

 Young parents pushing strollers share the broad sidewalks with friends schmoozing at an outdoor café.
 Teens hunt for bargains, while grandparents treat their charges to a matinee at the Bow Tie Cinemas Warner Quad or a fresh-made waffle cone at Kilwins.
 Nearby, Memorial Park at Van Neste Square is an oasis of calm.
 Welcome to downtown Ridgewood.